 Hate other people seeing your home in a mess?
 When unexpected guests tell you they’re coming over, don’t panic.
-Instead follow these steps to tidy up fast.
+Instead follow these steps to clean your house fast.

-In an ideal world, with daily routines and tricks like a tidy home in just one minute, and 10 ways to keep your home tidy, your house would always be spotless.
+In an ideal world, with daily routines and tricks like a tidy home in just one minute, your home would always be spotless.
 But sometimes life gets in the way of your aspirations and goals, and your house ends up looking less than picture-perfect.

 That’s okay- until the next thing you know someone’s sending you a message to say that they’re passing by and would love to pop in for a coffee- oh and they’ll be there in 30 minutes.